 It was a lot of work.
 I say that as the person who left midway to attend a press junket, so by the time I got home, all that was left was my personal items, random kitchen items (cast-iron pans, a Dutch oven, k-cups for the Keurig) and all the hygiene and first aid items.
-(Never leave home to go camping without anti-itch meds, a form of Benadryl, baby powder and a few more things that will keep people comfortable in the event of minor health issues.)
+(Never leave home to go camping without plenty of drinking water, anti-itch meds, a form of Benadryl, baby powder and a few more things that will keep people comfortable in the event of minor health issues.)

 We pulled out bright and early Monday morning.
 I rode in the truck with the husband, Missie the Yorkie on my lap.
 We stopped once for gas, in Inyokern, then headed straight to the RV park.
 It was an easy drive, and we stopped at the edge of Lake Isabella for a photo opp.
 We got some of our best photos there!

 We were staying at Camp James, aka Kern River Sequoia RV Park.
 Full hook-ups were $55 per day, with a small fee per dog.
 They are very accommodating about allowing guests to set up before checking in, and then we were ready to start vacation.
 We opened the coolers, grabbed a beverage and put our feet into the water.
 VACATION!